kamanashisroy/shotodol/README.md

 	shotodol.bin
 ```

 The above command will create shotodol.bin as an executable binary.
-It reads the _shotodol.ske_ (_shake_ script file) for loading required plugins.
+It reads the _autoload/shotodol.ske_ (_shake_ script file) for loading required plugins and execute other command blocks.

 Running
 ========